novomancy/film3/README.md

 **Deep Dive Explainer: 25%**

 You will be assigned to a group that will create a deep dive presentation.
-Each group will present once; the presentation is expected to take roughly twenty minutes, with a few extra minutes for Q&amp;A added to the end.
+Each group will present once; the presentation is expected to take roughly fifteen minutes, with a few extra minutes for Q&amp;A added to the end.
 These explainers will go into depth on some big idea that is tangential to the topics discussed in class.
 Your group will need to propose a topic and, upon approval, develop a presentation aimed at general audiences.

 To submit the explainer you will need to send your presentation media, speaker&#39;s notes, and bibliography to me on Canvas within a week of the in-class presentation.

 **Final Project: 30%**

-The final project for this course will be a ten-minute long podcast or vodcast suitable for public dissemination.
+The final project for this course will be a five-minute long explainer suitable for public dissemination.
 By the end of January you will propose an individual research topic related to the ideas we have discussed in class.
-By the end of the term you will research your topic, write a script (with bibliography), and record your podcast.
+By the end of the term you will research your topic, write a script (with bibliography), and record your explainer.
+We will discuss the medium of this explainer and technology used to create it in class.

 To submit your final project you will need to upload the final media file, script, and bibliography to Canvas.
 I would also encourage you to make the media file public and will help you figure out the best distribution channel for doing so.
 Publication is not a requirement of the course, however–just something that I think you should do because part of participating in digital culture is actually putting your work out there for people to see.